tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina users:roles:remove \[email\] \[roles\]

-Remove a list of comma-separated roles from a user for a repo
+Remove a list of comma-separated roles from a user for a site

 #### Example